What Bruce's automatic servicing does at night (Weekly)

 On Windows computers

 When I first work on a computer, I usually set up some maintenance to run automatically at night, usually at 2:00 am on Thursdays (ie. Wednesday night).
 Please leave the computer on overnight Wednesday nights so the scheduled maintenance tasks can run.
 Turn off the computer at night all other nights.
+The computer does not have to be connected to the Internet for this to run.

 Aside: Click here to see What Bruce does during his "Regular Servicing".